bedrocklinux/bedrocklinux-website/markdown/0.7/basic-usage.md

 	{class="rcmd"} brl fetch ~(distros~)

+That may fail if it auto-detects a bad mirror.
+If so, manually find a good mirror for the distro and provide it to `brl fetch` with the `-m` flag.

-Once that has completed you may run commands from the new ~{strata.~}  For example, the following series of commands make sense on a Bedrock system:
+Once that has completed you may run commands from the new ~{strata~}.
+For example, the following series of commands make sense on a Bedrock system:

 - {class="cmd"}